The best easy homemade stir fry vegetables recipe. Make delicious takeout style vegetables in garlic sauce in your own kitchen!

 - Cook for 20 - 25 minutes, stirring often, until most of the liquid evaporates and vegetables are cooked but not too soft

-- Add stir fry sauce and cook an additional 3 - 5 minutes, until sauce thickens and coats vegetables
+- Add the sauce and cook an additional 3 - 5 minutes, until sauce thickens and coats vegetables

 - Serve alone or over white rice